 - 1/2 tsp pepper

 to make one pot malaysian chicken, you should:

-- mix together all of the marinade ingredients, add the chicken, and marinade overnight or as long as you dare
+- mix together the oyster sauce, soy sauce, honey, sesame oil, salt and pepper, then add the chicken, and marinade overnight or as long as you dare

 - when ready to cook, preheat the oven to 190 degrees

 - heat a large casserole pan over a medium-high heat and add a little oil